athirahgit-02/global-energy-transition-analysis/README.md

 Here is how the data was transformed from a messy raw file into a high-quality analysis:

-1. Column Type Conversion: The `Density\\n(P/Km2)` column was showing up as an `object` (text) because of formatting issues.
+1. Data Type Conversion: The `Density\\n(P/Km2)` column was showing up as an `object` (text) because of formatting issues.
 Cleaned the string characters and forced the column type to a float/numeric data type using Pandas.
 2. Null Values (Missing Data): Investigated the null values and dropped the columns that are **missing more than 25% of its data** as they can threatened the completeness of the project and introduce massive bias.
 3. Duplicate Rows: Ran a global duplicate verification check across key tracking columns and confirmed the dataset was **100% unique**.
 It is to ensures that every country has exactly one record per year, protecting the integrity of all calculations.

 ## The Data Analysis Pipeline:

-1. Get Percentage Share: <br> Combined the total of two column (Electricity from renewables (TWh) & Electricity from fossil fuels (TWh)) to find Total Generation, then calculated each source's percentage out of this total.
+1. Get Percentage Share: Combined the total of two column (Electricity from renewables (TWh) & Electricity from fossil fuels (TWh)) to find Total Generation, then calculated each source's percentage out of this total.
 2. Find Global Average: Used Pandas `.groupby('Year').mean()` to calculate the average of the countries' percentages for each respective year.
 This condenses thousands of country rows into a single global timeline.
 3. Index Baseline (Year 2000 = 100): Used `.iloc[0]` to extract the very first row of this chronological timeline which is the global average for the year 2000 and used it as a locked mathematical divisor.
 Every subsequent year's average was divided by this year 2000 baseline value, then multiplied by 100.
 Because the year 2000 divides by itself, it naturally quantified at exactly 100.
 4. Correlation Coefficient: Mathematically verified that the renewables actively replacing the fossil fuels.
 A negative correlation (close to -1) confirmed that there is an inverse relationship between the growth of renewable energy and the fossil fuels reliance.